 Through the late 1970s to the early 1990s, the research output of the department was at a peak.
 Wonnacott was involved in the free trade debate.
 John Whalley, David Burgess (chair after Parkin) and Jim Markusen were also focused on international trade.
 Leith was focused on development issues.
 Laidler and Parkin gave the senior lead on inflation and central banking, joined by younger faculty such as Greenwood and Howitt.

 Many notable alumni moved through the department, including Munir Sheikh, Bob Hamilton, Paul Boothe and Paul Jenkins who would go on to senior positions in the Canadian public service.
-Quite a few went on to work in central banks, including at the Bank of Canada Paul Jenkins, Tiff Macklem and Steven Poloz, now Governor, and Glenn Stevens, former Governor of the Reserve Bank of Australia.
+Quite a few went on to work in central banks, including at the Bank of Canada Paul Jenkins, Tiff Macklem and Stephen Poloz, now Governor, and Glenn Stevens, former Governor of the Reserve Bank of Australia.

 By the mid-1980s the Department of Economics was number one in Canada and among the top 20 departments in the world, with strengths in Macroeconomics, Monetary Economics and International Economics.